-These three numbered items about the life and career of Antonio De Curtis (name in art, Totò) appeared on the dates indicated in the original version of the Around Naples Encyclopedia and have been consolidated here onto a single page.
+These five numbered items about the life and career of Antonio De Curtis (name in art, Totò).
+They appeared on the dates indicated in the original version of the Around Naples Encyclopedia and have been consolidated here onto a single page.
 They include (1) the main entry (directly below) and then (2) entries on two films in which he appeared prominently.
 (3) One of the films touches upon the Solfara volcano in Fuori Grotta and has an added green box supplement.
 (3) Entries on the Totò Museum and Totò Theater extracted from the Miscellany pages, (4) Walter Pidgeon & Totò.
 (5) House-Hunting are evident.

 It is proverbial that there is something universal about humor, yet, nothing translates with more difficulty from one culture to another than film comedy.
 Great exceptions, such as Chaplin and Laurel & Hardy, though they may have wound up making talkies, more or less depended on their genius for visual humor, and slapstick developed in an age when humor was silent.
 Once films started to speak, the rules changed, which is why highly verbal comics such as Groucho Marx are so difficult to render into another language.
 A pie in the face, a prat fall, or a piano falling downstairs cross cultural and language barriers much easier than trying to translate, "Bernstein is out in the corridor waxing wroth!"
 "Yeah?
 Well, tell him to get in here and let Roth wax himself for a while!"

 Antonio De Curtis, known as Totò, is another example of

 humor that can be appreciated across cultures.
 True, he